-So, you’ve plucked up courage to make the call and book an appointment to see a Counsellor or Psychotherapist.
-It’s normal to feel a bit anxious about your first visit, particularly if you have never seen a counsellor or psychotherapist before.
+It’s normal to feel a bit nervous about your first counselling or psychotherapy session, particularly if you have never seen a counsellor or psychotherapist before.
 After all, you are about to share some deep feelings with a stranger.

 Your therapist will probably start by introducing themselves and asking you a few questions, such as your name, address, and the name of your medical practitioner.
 They may also ask if you have any current medical issues, and if you have seen a counsellor or psychotherapist previously,